 - How can we stop behaving like a puppet on a string, letting people and circumstances pull our strings?

 There are several things you can do, when you are in one of the above-mentioned situations, which can help you loosen the effect of people and circumstances on you.
-These are first-aid steps, and some of them are well known:

 These, and many similar tips are helpful, but sometimes, when in such a situation, you might not remember what to do, or the feelings, anger and reactions are too strong, not allowing you to do something about them.